cocogitto/cocogitto/docs/website/guide/README.md

 #### Post bump hooks

-Post-bump hooks works exactly like pre-bum hooks.
+Post-bump hooks works exactly like pre-bump hooks.
 They are run after the version has been created and are typically used to push changes to the remote, publish packages and apply branching model strategies.

 ```toml